SoftEng701-Group5/assignment1/CONTRIBUTING.md

 Mello uses the BEM Naming structure, which aims to keep CSS codebases structured with a consistent naming convention.
 _For more information, see https://yandex.com/dev/bem/_

+### Dark and Light Mode

+The default colour scheme for the application is dark mode, and as such all components should have their default stylign consistent with dark mode.
+However, the application also has support for light mode, and your component/extensions must also have support for light mode.
+The following steps will add light mode support for your component:

+1. Import `DarkModeContext` from `services/theme-context.js` into your component file
+2. Extract `{ isDarkMode }` from `DarkModeContext`
+3. If `isDarkMode` is false, append "light" to the class-name of your component (e.g. using the ternary operator)
+4. In your style-sheet, add a nested selector for the "light" suffix and adjust the colours of the component within that ruleset to support light mode (e.g. making the background light & text dark etc.)

 ### File Structure